modelica/ModelicaSpecification/RationaleMCP/0031/Flat-Modelica-requirements.md

   - Needs Standardized naming for introduced intermediate variables.
 - Expressions for all variables that were treated as aliases during flattening, specifying the variable that it is an alias of and the sign of the relationship
   - Comment (@mtiller): Doesn't the expression already tell us all that (*e.g.,* `b = -a`...`-a` is an expression and it tells us that `b` is an alias of `a` with the opposite sign?
 Or did you want something more explicit?
 Should there be a special form of equation (perhaps in the form of an assignment statement) that can be used to indicate solved equations in general, and alias relations in particular?
+  - Comment (@harmanpa): Yes syntactically it is just that expression, however that isn't necessarily the expression that the alias came from. e.g. the model might contain `a = c` and `a = -b` but we decide to keep `b`, so in our aliases section we store `b = -a` and `b = -c`.
 - Function declarations that are utilised in the model.
   - Comment (@mtiller): Do we flatten the functions?
 I say that because functions can use features like `extends` or `redeclare` in their definitions.
 Presumably we want all that removed in a flattened form, no?
 Functions should probably be allowed to have arguments of array and record type.
+  - Comment (@harmanpa): Yes.
+Additionally we might have multiple versions of functions, because we might call a function with different dimension inputs.
+We need a naming convention for this.

 Examples of things that should be gone after flattening and shouldn't exist in Flat Modelica:
 - Complex classes that may contain equations.